 On July 19, 2012, the Center for Plain Language issued the first report card of federal agencies' efforts to comply with the Plain Writing Act.
 The report card grades agencies on their efforts to comply with the Plain Writing Act and each agency's plain writing supporting activities.
 USDA received the highest grades among federal agencies in both categories.
 We are honored by this success, but there is more work to do and we need your help.
 Please let us know if you have trouble understanding any of our documents.

-As a measure of our success, the Center for Plain Language awarded USDA an "A" for compliance and a "B" for following the spirit of the Act.
-We are proud of our success - and will strive to further improve how well we communicate with you.
+As a measure of our success, the Center for Plain Language awarded USDA its second "A" for compliance and a "B" for how well our documents adhered to plain language principles.
+We are proud of our continued success - and will strive to further improve how well we communicate with you.

 Our pledge is in keeping with our long-standing commitment to provide you with the information you need from us.
 President Obama emphasized the importance of establishing "a system of transparency, public participation, and collaboration" in his January 21, 2009, Memorandum on Transparency and Open Government.

 The Plain Writing Act of 2010 (PDF) requires that all federal agencies write "clear Government communication that the public can understand and use."
 To ensure that USDA meets our obligations, we have named the following Senior Officials for Plain Writing to oversee implementation of the Act.

 Jerold Mande, Senior Advisor to the Under Secretary for Food, Nutrition, and Consumer Services